Summary

 One super nerdy detail to note: When wearing goggles it's more difficult to see chest pockets.
 But because I only need to operate with them when I'm sitting or standing still, I take off my goggles.

 I believe all Beta AR, Alpha (aka AR) and Alpha SV are great for these reasons.
-They're also the only Gore-Tex Pro items in here, so they have the edge over the others in terms of wind and water resistance.
-Gore-Tex Pro means zero wind penetration even when I'm moving fast while cycling or skiing.
+They're also the only Gore-Tex Pro items in here, so they have the edge over the others in terms of durability and breathability.

 I wear my Beta LT and Beta Lightweight the least.
 Truth be told, I almost always reach for my Beta AR instead.
 I suspect it's because of the premium Gore-Tex Pro membrane on the Beta AR.
 I also find the collar and zippers on the Beta LT and Beta Lightweight to be less convenient.
 If I didn't own the other 3 superior models, they's suffice just fine.